garden-io/garden/docs/reference/action-types/Test/conftest.md

 [source](#source) > path

 A relative POSIX-style path to the source directory for this action.

-You must make sure this path exists and is in a git repository!
+If specified together with `source.repository`, the path will be relative to the repository root.

+Otherwise, the path will be relative to the directory containing the Garden configuration file.

 | Type        | Required |
 | ----------- | -------- |